amolabs/docs/qs_val.md

 curl localhost:26657/validators
 ```

 ### Send withdraw transaction
-To withdraw all or part of AMO locked as a stake, execute the following
+To withdraw all or part of AMO coins locked as a stake, execute the following
 command:
 ```bash
 amocli tx --user <key_username> withdraw <amount>